dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

    3. **IPFS:** The content is retrieved as JSON object using IPFS network.
    > _**Example:**_
    > `ipfs://QmU6n6n1Q...`
+   4. **DM3:** This is a redirection to another ENS name.
+The profile of the referenced name is evaluated.
+Using this allows redirection to another subdomain or referencing from multiple ENS names to one resource.
+   > _**Example:**_
+   > `dm3://othername.eth`

 3. Interprete JSON object as **dm3 profile**.
 4. Select the receiver's delivery service ENS name by reading the `deliverySerives` user profile entry at index `0`.